 How to Apply

+Applications can be done through the post-graduate programmes website.
 Students are encouraged to apply as early as possible to ensure timeous consideration of their applications.